 6. Operational Requirements

-• Record-Keeping: Businesses are required to maintain detailed records of all transactions and communications.
+- Record-Keeping: it is crucial to maintain detailed records of all transactions and communications.
 These records must be accessible for review by regulatory authorities for a specified period, ensuring transparency and accountability.

 7. International Cooperation